 It’s important to note that both styles of thinking are important and effective in different situations.
 For example, analytical thinking might be more useful when trying to solve a complex mathematical problem, while critical thinking might be more helpful when considering whether or not to invest in a new business venture.

-Final Thoughts on Analytical Thinking vs Critical Thinking – The Guide
+Final Thoughts on Analytical Thinking vs. Critical Thinking | The Guide

 There’s no denying that analytical and critical thinking are important skills to have.
 After all, they’re both essential for solving problems and making decisions.
 However, there is a key difference between the two.